instacart/makara/README.md

 - Does Makara solve all my performance problems.
   - Yes!
 Actually, no.

-For more information, you can [http://tech.taskrabbit.com/blog/2013/01/02/makara/](read our launch announcment on our blog)
+For more information, you can [read our launch announcment on our blog](http://tech.taskrabbit.com/blog/2013/01/02/makara/)

 ## Contributing